LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_repositories_packages_and_dependencies.md

 -   Low level utilities, functions and services

 The following repositories have no framework dependencies, and can be built and used in alternate frameworks and development environments

+## larvecutils

+- code that utilizes OpenMP SIMD vectorization and is compatible with AVX-512 compilation under the Intel compiler.

 ## larrecodnn